When should you redesign your logo?

 INCORPORATING THE COMPANY MISSION OR MOTTO

-Your client may have a company phrase or tagline and may want to incorporate this into the logo.
-Logos take time to develop, so you won’t hit the mark on the first or even the hundredth try, but that’s the logo design process.
+Your client may have a company phrase or tagline that they would like to incorporate into the logo.
+Logos take time to develop so that you won’t hit the mark on the first or even the hundredth try.
+However, that’s the logo design process.

 ABOUT VISIONEFX